 Two plans: What’s the difference?

-While Penn State’s two plans – PPO Blue and PPO Savings – share the same provider network and cover the same medical services, they differ in the way a plan member’s out-of-pocket expenses are structured.
+While Penn State’s two plans – PPO Plan and PPO Savings – share the same provider network and cover the same medical services, they differ in the way a plan member’s out-of-pocket expenses are structured.
 The video below briefly explains how the plans differ.

 Find more detailed explanations on how the two plans work at the links below.